thex3family/thex3family-website/public/content/understand-yourself/evolution-of-wants/index.md

 ## Why The Evolution Of Wants?

 Have you ever wondered why, after achieving what you thought you wanted, you still feel unfulfilled?
 Welcome to the journey of evolving wants.
-It's somethign that we all go through, but we don't have to be so frustrated if we can understand how our wants evolve, and why that's necessary as we level up.
+It's something that we all go through, but we don't have to be so frustrated if we can understand how our wants evolve, and why that's necessary as we level up.

 ## What Is The Evolution Of Wants?